citp/privacy-policy-historical/a/al/ale/alertnet.org.md

-> *The following text is extracted and transformed from the alertnet.org privacy policy that was archived on 2016-05-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160521232956id_/http%3A//news.trust.org/privacy-and-cookies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the alertnet.org privacy policy that was archived on 2016-11-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161126092520id_/http%3A//www.trust.org/privacy-and-cookies) for the most accurate reproduction.*

-# Privacy and Cookies | Thomson Reuters Foundation News
+# Privacy and Cookies | Thomson Reuters Foundation

 The Thomson Reuters Foundation (We) are committed to protecting and respecting your privacy.
 This policy (together with our Website Terms and Conditions and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 For the purpose of the Data Protection Act 1998 (the Act), the data controller is Thomson Reuters Foundation and its trading subsidiary, Reuters Foundation Consultants Limited (30 South Colonnade, London, E14 5EP).

-INFORMATION WE MAY COLLECT FROM YOU
+## INFORMATION WE MAY COLLECT FROM YOU

 We may collect and process the following data about you: